 The new guidance and documents are available to download below.

 During 2021, we’ll be working closely with groups to develop local grant-giving best practice, training, guidance and support.
-We’ll be looking for volunteers to get involved in a working group to develop grants processes and support materials.
+Find out how you can get involved below.

 Time to talk?

-Each session will have a maximum of ten people so that everyone can have a chance to ask questions and have a say.
-We’ll add more sessions if needed.
+We’ll aim to have a maximum of ten people in each session so that everyone can have a chance to share their thoughts.

 - Download the grant giving process overview for a summary of the key stages in the grant giving process